onecoders/NetEase/What I did.md

 10/31
 1.deeply learnning jackson
-2.analysis the ios app given
+2.analysis the ios app given(still not given to me,delay to next Monday)

+TODO:
+1.ShareSDK deeply learnning
+2.AsyncHttpClient and UniversalImageLoader

+11/1
+1.
+2.

 TODO:
 1.